← Back to Blog

 Method 6: Make It Easy with a Direct Review Link

-Every extra click you add to the review process loses 50% of potential reviewers.
+Every extra click adds friction.
 Most customers will not search for your business on Google, find the review section, and then write a review.
-You need to give them a direct link that opens the review box immediately.
+Give them a direct link that opens the review box immediately.

 To get your direct review link, go to your Google Business Profile, click “Ask for reviews,” and copy the generated URL.
 Alternatively, use the format: https://search.google.com/local/writereview?placeid=YOUR_PLACE_ID.